CMSgov/bluebutton-sample-client-android/README.md

     BB_TOKEN_URL: "https://sandbox.bluebutton.cms.gov/v1/o/token/"
     BB_USERINFO_URI: "https://sandbox.bluebutton.cms.gov/v1/connect/userinfo"

-Press the <update> button to save the configation and the <connect> to test a connection.
+Press the **update** button to save the configation and the **connect** button to test a connection.

-The authorization state will persist, so to try another connection you will have to click the <logout> button before trying again.
+The authorization state will persist, so to try another connection you will have to click the **logout** button before trying again.

 ## This README and demo app is still a work in progress :-)